 - Develop and execute a comprehensive stewardship and donor relations strategy to ensure donors are adequately thanked and engaged.

 - Execute a minimum of 5 significant contacts per month.
-Solicit alumni, parents, and friends for gifts and pledges in support of the UNF Annual Fund, focusing on solicitation & pledge fulfillment among recent graduates.
+Solicit alumni, parents and friends for gifts and pledges in support of the UNF Annual Fund, focusing on solicitation of & pledge fulfillment among recent graduates.

 - Coordinate fundraising strategies through a multi-channel methods including direct mail, stewardship efforts, events, crowdfunding, and web.

-- Assist the Director of Annual Giving with ongoing analysis of fundraising progress and peer school benchmarking projects.
+- Assist the Director of Annual Giving with ongoing analysis of fundraising progress and primary responsibility for peer school benchmarking projects.

 - Plan meetings, accept special assignments, assist colleagues and provide support for all ongoing programs and operations.